 - Open enrollment begins on July 14, 2017

-- Click here to view the Texas State University Academic Health Plan site
+- Click here to enroll and view the Texas State University Academic Health Plan site

 - Dental and vision plans also available